 This manual uses various style conventions which highlight certain terms or phrases.
 The list below includes an explanation and an example in parentheses.
 The conventions are as follows:

-Bold Tool palette names (Light palette); Tool names -- ------ -- conventions)
+Bold Tool palette names (Light palette): Tool names

-(Single Line tool); Keyboard-entered text; Definition terms (as shown in these style names
+(Single Line tool); Keyboard-entered text; Definition terms (as shown in these style conventions)

 Italic Terms used for the first time in a chapter; (Iso